Looking for things to do in Arches National Park, Utah? Here are the best hikes and photo opps in Utah Arches and Monument Valley, Utah.

 The final rock formation that we visited was a hike to Landscape Arch.
 This was an easy hike and Landscape Arch was beautiful.
 But after seeing Delicate Arch, it was obvious why Delicate Arch is the centerpiece of the park.

-- We stayed in the Comfort Suites in Moab and had a great experience.
+- Where to say?
+We stayed in the Comfort Suites in Moab and had a great experience.

 - We recommend entering Arches National Park early in the morning or later in the evening if it’s during peak season (we were visiting during spring break).